NTakit/N_Mgmt/README.md

 ##### New features :
   - User's options are stored in an ini file so that they don't depend on the php-session
-  - Ability to upload folders structure if you're using webkit ( thanks to plupload configuration )
+  - Ability to upload folders structure if you're using webkit ( thanks to [PLupload](http://www.plupload.com/) configuration )
   - Uploaded images can now be Tiny-fied if you've got a [TinyPNG](https://tinypng.com/) account.
   - Ability to download a folder's content as a zip file
   - Option to create a backup when modifying a file